 After the loss of a loved one, most people will experience high peaks of loneliness, followed by a slow reduction over the months to follow.
 Intervention is important.
 Whereas most incidents of loneliness last for 1 year or less, when it lasts longer it’s likely to go on for 3 or more years (Baker 2012).As a direct response to Australia’s loneliness epidemic, Griefline has added the ‘Care To Call’ program to its service offering.

 Support is available

 Whatever the situation, you can connect with others who understand on the Griefline Online Forums for peer-to-peer support and connection.
-And check out the Care to Call program which offers a free befriending service to eligible participants experiencing loneliness as a result of grief or loss.
-You can always call our free helpline on 1300 845 745 to speak to a trained volunteer.
+You can always call our free helpline on 1300 845 745 (8am-8pm: Mon-Fri) or book a call to speak to a trained volunteer.